ravinduheshan99/Clothify-Store-POS/README.md

 - **User Authentication**:
   - Email and password verification during login.
   - OTP pin for password reset.
-  - Redirect to appropriate dashboard based on user type.
+  - Redirect to the appropriate dashboard based on user type.

 ### Product Management